Refugee Aid Initiative – Worldwide

 The ability to read after dark ties in with our global “Let Girls Learn” campaign as well.

 We are hoping this initiative will spawn many programs, and allow us to bring aid to camps across the globe.
-Sadly, there is no lack of people needing help… and the number of displaced peoples is reaching new records.
+Sadly, there is no lack of people needing help… and the number of displaced people is reaching new records.
 According to the UNHCR, there were at least 65 million refugees last year… the first time we have crossed the 60 million mark on record.
 And if anything, this year has only been worse.

 Measured against Earth’s 7.5 billion population, these numbers mean that 1 in every 115 people globally is now either an asylum-seeker, internally displaced, or a refugee – a level of risk for which UNHCR knows no precedent.
 In all, there are more forcibly displaced people today than the populations of the United Kingdom, France or Italy.